benedictbelz/CareerFoundry-Meet-App/README.md

 ## Installation

-Download the folder and install the packages via 'npm install'.
-Afterwards, build the app via 'npm run build' and start it with 'npm start'.
+Download the folder and install the packages via `npm install`.
+Afterwards, build the app via `npm run build` and start it with `npm start`.
 Once bundled up, it will serve the file on port 3000.